FAQ & Glossary

 Discretionary Programs.
 Funding for discretionary programs is set each year through the annual budget process.
 Congress controls whether and at what level to fund programs in the discretionary category.
 Discretionary programs fall into two categories.
 “Defense discretionary” includes the Pentagon’s budget and related military programs.
 “Nondefense discretionary” (NDD) includes everything else: medical and scientific research, education and job training, infrastructure, public safety and law enforcement, public health, weather monitoring and environmental protections, natural and cultural resources, housing and social services, and international diplomacy.

 Double CR.
 Two short-term continuing resolutions to extend existing funding levels that are passed within days or weeks of each other.

 Entitlements.
-A pejorative term used to attack popular and successful social insurance programs such as Medicare, Medicaid, Social Security and the Affordable Care Act.
+A pejorative term used to attack popular and successful social insurance programs such as Medicare, Medicaid, Social Security, and sometimes the Affordable Care Act.